Jazz Heritage Wales

 Or as Kim Collis, West Glamorgan County Archivist describes:

-“The purpose and principles of the organisation provide a valuable rebalancing of the narrative of modern Welsh history away from one which focuses solely on white male achievements to recognise the contribution of women and the BME community to Wales.”
+“The purpose and principles of the organisation offer a valuable way of rebalancing the narrative of modern Welsh history from one that focuses solely on the achievements of white men to recognising the contribution of women and the BME community to Wales.”

 Based at the University of Wales Trinity Saint David